Texas Guv names Indian American to Economic Development Corporation's BOD | Science-Environment

 ''Their efforts will be instrumental in amplifying the success of TxEDC in promoting Texas as a premier business destination,'' Abbott said in a statement.

-He is also a volunteer for Chetna, a non-profit organization to help victims of domestic violence, and the Living Dreams Foundation.
+He is also a volunteer for Chetna, a non-profit organisation to help victims of domestic violence, and the Living Dreams Foundation.

 Agarwal received a Master’s in Business Administration from IMT - Ghaziabad, a Master’s in Computer Information Systems from Southern New Hampshire University, and an Advanced Certificate in International Business from Harvard University.